mauroreisvieira/github-sublime-theme/README.md

 **Manually:**

-1. Download latest release and unzip. it into your Packages folder.
+1. Download the latest release and unzip.
 2. Go to `Sublime Text → Preferences → Browse Packages`.
-3. Move folder to inside and rename the folder to `GitHub Theme`.
+3. Move folder inside and rename the folder to `GitHub Theme`.

 ## Activate the Theme

-**You can active this theme from:**
+**You can activate this theme from:**

 1. Command Palette `Tools → Command Palette` or `CMD/CTRL` + `SHIFT` + `P`
 2. Typing `UI: Select Theme` next find for `GitHub Dark/Dimmed/Light` and press `ENTER`